What is Transaction Risk?

-Every company that is expecting a cash flow in a transaction which is subject to uncertain fluctuation faces a transaction risk.
+Every company expecting a cash flow in a transaction that is subject to uncertain fluctuation faces a transaction risk.
 Many banks have in place a secured mechanism to address transactional risk.
-However one of the best lessons learned from the Asian Crisis is the consequences of failure to keep a good balance between credit and liquidity.
+However, one of the best lessons learned from the Asian Crisis is the consequences of failure to keep a good balance between credit and liquidity.

-As such it is extremely important for companies exposed to forex to be able to draw a reasonable tolerance level and demarcate what is extreme exposure for the company.
-Spell out the policies and procedures and implement it precariously.
+It is essential for companies exposed to forex to draw a reasonable tolerance level and demarcate what extreme exposure for the company is.
+Spell out the policies and procedures and implement them precariously.